phvietan/FoodGuru/README.md

 # FoodGuru.
 Author: Pham Viet An - Phan Minh Hoang

 FoodGuru is an android application for Vietnamese users.
 Its main purpose is storing a list of restaurants that a person has saved.
-By using that database, it will give advices to user about which restaurants are the best based on: geographical location, food/drink, price, ...
+By using that database, FoodGuru will give advices to user about which restaurants are the best to hangout with their friends, based on: geographical location, food/drink, price, ...

 FoodGuru requires the user to enable their GPS upon the first time opening the app.
 Below is the interface of the app: